canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "Yeah.
 I was the first patient."

 "First patient who *lived*."
-Yeong-Mi interjected.
+Yeong-Mi said, severely.

 "First patient who lived..."
 Violet winced.
 "That's why I'm up and talking to you.
 That's why I know we have to succeed."

 "If you're the first patient, why aren't you in a box?"

 "Because they did other stuff to me.
 Riskier stuff.
 The box is step one."
-Violet swallows, and breaks eye contact with me.
+She swallowed, and broke eye contact.

 "OK."
-I'm starting to feel like an inquisitor at this point.
+I was starting to feel like an inquisitor at this point.
 "Fine.
 This is insane, but fine.
 Just one more question."
 I reached out, placed my hand on her shoulder.
 She met my gaze again...
 "Why <cite>TRISMEGISTUS</cite>?
-Shouldn't it be, like, some kind of heaven?
+Shouldn't it be some kind of heaven?
 The game's kind of, you know, *dark*, Violet..."

 "Because it has to feel like a place that means something to inhabit.
 Because I'm the one making it.
 And this is just, you know, the proof of concept.
 There can be other worlds.
 But we have to make this one, first."
 Violet didn't break eye contact this time.
 She looked up at me, almost pleading.